The information below refers to the funding call during the 2019 funding round, which is now closed.

 We expect that projects funded through this call will typically span two to three years.
 As well as support for individual projects, there will be a cohort element, whereby from time to time all project teams are brought together for peer support, sharing, and feedback.

 The TLEF will not be accepting new applications for Undergraduate Program Evaluation and Renewal in the 2020 funding round.
+Projects who received UPER funding in 2019 will receive information directly about how to apply for their year 2 funding.

 For more information about the special funding call, please contact email@example.com.